KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 # Autocomplete

-This article describes the KeyboardKit autocomplete engine and how to use it.
+This article describes the KeyboardKit autocomplete engine.

 In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types, triggers actions and moves the input cursor around.